 Kyle is our Manager of Safety and Security.
 Kyle has 12 years of law enforcement experience with Kirkland PD, Redmond PD and Vancouver PD.
 During his time with Redmond PD, Kyle worked as a school resource officer at Redmond HS for 4 years.
 After his time in law enforcement, Kyle went on to serve Portland Public Schools as a senior manager of safety and emergency preparedness for 3.5 years.
 Kyle is completing his Masters Degree in Organizational Leadership (23’) from the Townsend Institute at Concordia of Irvine.
 Kyle has been with Evergreen Public Schools since March 2022, and is passionate about school safety and the safety and well being of our students, staff and community.

 Bridget is our Safety and Security Coordinator.
-She has been with Evergreen Public Schools for 12 years as an employee, and 10 years prior as a volunteer.
+She has been with Evergreen Public Schools since 2010 as an employee, and 10 years prior as a volunteer.
 She’s worked in elementary, middle and high school buildings, then moved to district office in 2019.
 In addition to bringing knowledge from all grade levels at our buildings, she had 5 children go through the district, the last one graduating in 2019.
 Safety is a top priority for her, realizing the importance not only as an employee, but from a parent’s perspective.

 Asbestos Hazard Emergency Response Act